Eric-Yan-742/Obsidian/LeetCode/Sliding Window.md

 [[3.
 Longest Substring Without Repeating Characters]]

+Sliding window is good at at most, not at least.

 [[159.
 Longest Substring with At Most Two Distinct Characters]]

 [[340.
 Longest Substring with At Most K Distinct Characters]]